 After we create the desired mRNA sequences, we then package our mRNA sequences into delivery vehicles, such as our LNPs, that are customized for delivery to specific tissues.
 We design our delivery vehicles for optimal size, surface charge and lipid composition.

-We believe that our MRT platform may be applied across a broad array of indications and target tissues via multiple routes of administration for the treatment of rare and non-rare diseases, including CNS disorders, ocular diseases and blood disorders.
-We believe our platform may also be applied to produce therapeutic antibodies and vaccines in areas such as infectious disease and oncology.
-We are utilizing our MRT platform to identify and rapidly develop new product candidates designed to address the underlying causes of diseases beyond our initial efforts in CF and OTC deficiency.
+We believe that our MRTTM platform may be applied across a broad array of indications and target tissues via multiple routes of administration for the treatment of rare and non-rare diseases, including diseases that affect the lung, liver, eye and central nervous system.
+Additionally, the MRT platform may be applied to various classes of treatments, such as therapeutic antibodies or vaccines in areas such as infectious disease and oncology.